rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 Under most circumstances the routing key is a good choice for something to hash.
 However, in some cases you need to use the routing key for some other purpose (for example with more complex routing involving exchange to exchange bindings).
-In this case you an configure the consistent hash exchange to route based on a named header instead.
+In this case you can configure the consistent hash exchange to route based on a named header instead.
 To do this, declare the exchange with a string argument called "hash-header" naming the header to be used.
 For example using the Erlang client as above: